orcunSarmis/Readme-Generator/README.md

   ## Usage

-  d
+  s

   ## Contributing

-  d
+  s

   ## Installation

   To install necessary dependencies, run the following command:

-  d
+  s

   ## Tests

   To run tests, run the following command:

-  d
+  s

   ## License

-   This project does not have any license.
+   This project is licensed under the[APACHE 2.0](https://www.apache.org/licenses/LICENSE-2.0)license.

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at d.
+  If you have any questions about the repo, open an issue or contact me directly at s.
 You can find more of my work at [john](https://github.com/john/).